nathaneltitane/dextop/README.md

 Compositing should be disabled under XFCE4 to optimize resource usage and prevent display tearing and other glitches.
 Turning compositing off allows for the best possible performance and experience in accordance to current Android system and security limitations:
-This is required due to the Android user-space runtime policy and limited hardware access: there is no graphics hardware acceleration available - the container graphics are emulated and run using LLVM.
+This is required due to the Android user space runtime policy and limited hardware access: there is no graphics hardware acceleration available - the container graphics are emulated and run using LLVM.

 ### Power users be warned: